Grand Rapids, MI CPA Services Built Around Real Client Decisions

 Learn More ->IRS & State Tax Resolution

-Help with IRS notices, collections, payment plans, amended returns, and coordination with the Michigan Department of Treasury when a state issue is involved.
+IRS notices, collections, payment plans, amended returns, and coordination with the Michigan Department of Treasury when Michigan flow-through entity and payroll coordination has already turned into a filing or notice problem for manufacturers, healthcare groups, nonprofits, professional services firms, and real estate investors.

 Learn More ->Crypto & Digital Asset Tax